Kitchen knife: Speciality knives

 Certain knives are specialized for a particular food.
-For example, oyster knives are necessary to shuck oysters (which cannot safely be opened otherwise), but are not used outside of shellfish.
+For example, oyster knives are necessary to shuck oysters (which cannot be opened safely otherwise), but are not used outside of shellfish.

 Bread knife

 Bread knives are usually between 8 to 12 in with scalloped- or serrated-edge blades, which are able to cut through the firm crust and soft bread without crushing it.